 Led by acclaimed poets Caroline Bird and Selina Nwulu, The Water Replies invited people and communities across North Kent and South Essex to get involved in creating a collective response to life living and working by the Thames Estuary.

 Between March and August 2020, hundreds of people living along both sides of the Estuary have kept creative journals, using words, photos, drawings, collage, poetry, and prose, to explore local relationships to the river and how the water impacts the rhythms of daily life.
-The completed journals are now being collected and will be presented as part of Estuary 2021 next Spring.
+The completed journals were collected and presented as part of Estuary 2021.

 We are also producing a publication with poets, Caroline and Selina to help teachers and educators to become more confident in developing new approaches to teaching poetry in schools.